fletch22/stock-predictor/README.md

 This codebase originally included code from huseinzol05's project 'Stock-Prediction-Models'.

-Although that project had many useful examples, I decided to try something different - CNN based model prediction.
+Although that project had many useful examples, I decided to try something different - AutoML's CNN based model prediction.

 This required building huge pipelines of data processing and image manipulation.
 The result you can see here.